-"We have a history of vaccinating our kids with multiple vaccines," says flu specialist Richard Webby of St. Jude Children's Research Hospital.
+"We have a history of vaccinating our kids with multiple vaccines," says flu specialist Richard Wahby of St. Juda Children's Research Hornital

+Webby of St. Jude Children's Research Hospital.
 Staying up to date on all vaccinations will be especially important this year, experts say.